| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 When the roots are developed enough to support the end of the branch, usually in 2 years, the rooted-branch

+is cut from the parent plant and transplanted.
 Grafting: Grafting was the standard propagation technique prior to the

 1950s, and is still popular in Europe where acidic soil is not common and plants that are hard to grow